nasearle/FSND-P3_Item-Catalog/README.md

 ## Item Catalog
-This is a Flask web application that enables users to create and customize restaurant menu pages.
+This is a Flask web application for creating restaurant menu web pages.
 Users can log in with Facebook or Google+ accounts to post, edit, and delete their own restaurants and menu items.
 Some of the languages and technologies used to create this app are Python, Flask, SQLAlchemy, SQL, Bootstrap, Oauth, JSON, Vagrant, and VirtualBox.

 ### Included files:
 * pg_config.sh and Vagrantfile - Vagrant configuration files